PirateNetwork/pirate-docs/docs/guides/service_migration.md

 NOTE
 {: .label .label-blue}
-All configuration parameters can be used as arguments when running **pirated**
+All configuration parameters can be used as arguments when running **pirated**, i.e.:

-i.e.:
 ```
 pirated -consolidation=1 -consolidationtxfee=10000 -deletetx=1 -deleteinterval=100 -keeptxnum=1100 -rescanheight=1200000 &
 ```